ckeditor/ckeditor5/docs/updating/update-to-40.md

 Previously, in a real-time collaboration environment, deleted comment threads were fetched and added to `CommentsRepository` when the editor re-connected to Cloud Services.
 This was an incorrect behavior and was fixed.

-If your custom integration manually adds deleted comment threads to `CommentsRepository`, it should not, and should be fixed.
+If your custom integration manually adds deleted comment threads to `CommentsRepository`, it should not and should be fixed.
 If your custom integration somehow depends on this incorrect behavior, you may need to change it.

 ### New Balloon Block editor icon